 - Launch of new or updated products or services;

-- Development or use of relevant automated systems, such as content moderation systems, that may impact the rights of users; and
+- Development or use of relevant automated systems, algorithms, and artificial intelligence, such as content moderation systems, that may impact the freedom of expression, privacy, and non-discrimination rights of users; and

 - Data collection, use, transfer, and storage location decisions.